Raymond Longford: Decline

 As the 1920s went on, Longford again found difficulties securing finance and/or distribution for his films.
-He and Lyell formed a company and he made some for Australasian Films but the collaboration was not a successful one.
-In October 1925 Longford was appointed producer of Master Pictures.
+He and Lyell formed a company, and he made some movies for Australasian Films, but the collaboration was not a successful one.
+In October 1925, Longford was appointed producer of Master Pictures.

-In 1925, Lottie Lyell died of tuberculosis and Longford's career never recovered.
+In 1925, Lottie Lyell died of tuberculosis; Longford's career never recovered.

 In 1926, it was announced Longford would serve on the board of the film company Phillips Film Productions Ltd, but little seems to have come of this.
-He gave evidence at the 1928 Royal Commission on the Moving Picture Industry in Australia where he urged the introduction of a quota for local movies and complained about the influence of the Combine of Australasian Films and Union Theatres on local production.
+He gave evidence at the 1928 Royal Commission on the Moving Picture Industry in Australia, where he urged the introduction of a quota for local movies and complained about the influence of the Combine of Australasian Films and Union Theatres on local production.

 Longford appeared in bankruptcy court in 1929 but managed to tour Europe the following year, spending 18 months touring various filmmaking facilities.
 "Naturally the talkies have revolutionised everything", he said.
-"And to some extent I now feel as if I am returning to my original occupation — the talking stage."
+"And to some extent I now feel as if I am returning to my original occupation – the talking stage."

-He returned to Australia in February 1930 and told Gayne Dexter that :
+He returned to Australia in February 1930 and told Gayne Dexter that:

 For years and years I fought for the English industry.
 For years and years I battled and agitated against the Americans.
 But now, after seeing the English film men at work, I am sorry to say that I backed the wrong side.
-It was only through the kindness of the American executives in London — the very men against whom I had fought — that I was able to visit studios and get an insight into production conditions.
+It was only through the kindness of the American executives in London – the very men against whom I had fought – that I was able to visit studios and get an insight into production conditions.
 I am convinced that it is impossible for anybody to teach England to make pictures: the producers don't want to learn: the English distributors don't want Australian films: and if we ever get a market there, our productions will have to be through Australian channels.
-That has already been demonstrated by the fact that English distributors have not accepted a single Australian film, even under the quota laws, whereas the American distributors operating in the British Isles have taken eight or ten — and paid cash for them!
+That has already been demonstrated by the fact that English distributors have not accepted a single Australian film, even under the quota laws, whereas the American distributors operating in the British Isles have taken eight or ten – and paid cash for them!

 Longford said UFA were the most advanced studio he saw.